 There isn’t much work on the island so when a boat comes in, locals paddle out asking if anything is required: laundry done, work on the boat, or food supplies.
 Locals show us reference letters that other people have written for them, explaining how good their work is so that we will employ them during our stay.
 And locals do work well, providing good quality work.

-I lost count of all the visitors to the boat during the day and by nightfall it started raining, so no more canoes visited.
+I lost count of all the visitors to the boat during the day.
+By nightfall the rain started setting in, so no more canoes ventured out and we were left alone once again.

-If you find yourself sailing to this island, some things that the locals asked us for included pens, writing paper, batteries, paint (for their canoes), fishing line and hooks…simple things really.
+If you find yourself sailing to this island, some things that the locals asked us for included pens, writing paper, batteries, paint (for their canoes), fishing line and hooks.
+Simple things really, which most passing boats have onboard.